 On the other hand, there are many problems to be solved in promoting the education for adults at universities in Japan.
-One of them is that the universities have not yet developed the system for helping adults who wish to learn at higher education well enough and hence remain unable to realize an unneglectable amount of the latent needs of these potential learners.
-While it is said that systems for financially supporting university students are generally underdeveloped at in Japan, adult students in particular tend to encounter more problems, such as the lack of scholarships suitable for them.
-The current system of unemployment benefits is also causing a problematic situation because within that system those unemployed people who have entered universities are not eligible for the benefits, considered as 'who are fully devoted to academic study': for example, someone who became unemployed and started to study at a university pursuing a teacher qualification (s/he can be a returner to the campus who has already graduated a university without gaining a qualification of a teacher) cannot receive the unemployment benefits.
+One of them is that the universities have not yet developed the system for helping adults who wish to learn at higher education well enough and hence remain unable to realize the latent needs of these potential learners, the number of whom should not be small.
+While it is said that systems for financially supporting university students are generally underdeveloped in Japan, adult students in particular tend to encounter more problems, such as the lack of scholarships suitable for them.
+The current system of unemployment benefits is also causing a problem because within that system the unemployed people who have entered universities are not eligible for the benefits, considered as those 'who are fully devoted to academic study': for example, someone who became unemployed and started to study at a university pursuing a teacher qualification (s/he can be a returner to the campus who has already graduated a university without gaining a qualification of a teacher) cannot receive the unemployment benefits.
 Generally speaking, full-time adult university students who aim at upgrading their skills or changing careers often experience difficulties in securing enough money to keep both their living and university study going right; more financial supports are needed so that they can concentrate on their study during their academic years to fully accomplish their educational aim.

 Regarding national universities, from the fiscal year 2007 on, the government fund become available if they offer financial support (reduction of tuition fees) to adult students.
-This system was started by the cabinet headed by Prime Minister Abe then, which used 'helping who will challenge again' as its catchphrase.
-However, the Abe cabinet ended after a short period and it is still unclear, hence needs to be watched, whether this policy will be sustained or expended into the future.
+This system was started by the cabinet headed by Prime Minister Abe at that time, which used 'Helping those who will re-challenge themselves' as its catchphrase.
+However, the Abe cabinet ended after a short period, and it is still unclear, hence needs to be watched, whether this policy will be extended into the future.

-In supporting adults' learning at universities, it is important to actualize a society where adults can study at universities as they wish and the learning conducted at universities is properly recognized and appraised, in a joint effort of universities, industry and labor to create necessary systems.
-A system started in 2008, to issue a certificate of completion for a certain type of university courses for adults not leading to degrees, is one of the efforts in this direction..
-Adults will not dare to choose to study at universities investing profound amount of time, money and energy, if that learning is not properly recognized, for example, in a workplace or when getting a job.
+In supporting adults' learning at universities, it is important to actualize a society where adults can study at universities as they wish and the learning conducted at universities is properly recognized and appraised --- in a joint effort of universities, industry and labor to create necessary systems.
+A system started in 2008, to issue a certificate of completion for a certain type of university courses for adults not leading to degrees, is one of the efforts in this direction.
+Adults will not dare to choose to study at universities investing profound amount of their time, money and energy, if that learning is not properly recognized, for example, in a workplace or when getting a job.

-It is also important to tackle a problem of breaking down a fundamental barrier to learning (not limited to learning at universities), which nags many adult learners with a job, that is, long working hours and a lack of understanding about (or worse, pressures against) conducting learning they encountered in a workplace.
-In this area not only the Ministry of Education, Culture, Sports, Science and Technology (MEXT) but also other ministries / governmental bodies should work in collaboration to take concrete steps so that the right to learn of adults, particularly those who are working, is secured in a society.
+It is also important to tackle a problem of breaking down a fundamental barrier to learning (not limited to learning at universities), which nags many adult learners with a job, that is, long working hours and a lack of understanding they encountered in a workplace about (or worse, pressures against) their conducting learning.
+In this area not only the Ministry of Education, Culture, Sports, Science and Technology (MEXT) but also other ministries / governmental bodies should work in collaboration to take concrete steps so that the right to learn is socially secured for adults, particularly those who are working.